- Adding a new custom cookie definition

 - How to further customize

 - Adding a cookie

-There's a few reasons why you'd want to classify cookies: either because you need to move them from one category to another (statistic to marketing, marketing to functional, etc.), or because you need to edit the purpose, description, or data-processor etc.
+There are a few reasons why you'd want to classify cookies: either because you need to move them from one category to another (statistic to marketing, marketing to functional, etc.), or because you need to edit the purpose, description, or data-processor, etc.

 You can do this by going to the relevant Consent solution and clicking on the tab Cookie Settings

 !Important! this will only work for the Consent Solution that contains a PUBLIC DOMAIN.
 So it will only be based on the result returned by our scanner.